3 Straightforward Pros and Cons of Datadog for Log Analytics

 Observability is a key pillar for today’s cloud-native companies.
 Cloud elasticity and the emergence of microservices architectures allow cloud native companies to build massively scalable architectures but also exponentially increase the complexity of IT systems.

-Concurrently, the vast reams of machine-generated data created by these systems are crucial for an ever greater set of stakeholders - from SRE/DevOps and developers for monitoring and troubleshooting to SecOps for threat hunting to product & data science for A/B testing and growth.
+At the same time, vast amounts of machine-generated data created by these systems are crucial for an ever greater set of stakeholders - from SRE/DevOps and developers for monitoring and troubleshooting to SecOps for threat hunting to product & data science for A/B testing and growth.

 This has led to the emergence of observability - the ability to measure a system’s internal state and health based on the telemetry data it generates (i.e., logs, metrics and traces), with Datadog being a tool of choice.

 However, while centralizing all telemetry in a single platform works well initially, it creates significant challenges at scale.
-This is because the underlying data technologies for monitoring, troubleshooting and trend analysis/reporting are fundamentally different, often leading to ballooning costs, reduced data retention, increased operational burden and limited ability to answer relevant analytics questions.
+This is because the underlying data technologies for log analysis and monitoring are fundamentally different, often leading to ballooning costs, reduced data retention, increased operational burden and limited ability to answer relevant analytics questions.

 This blog post explores the most important pros and cons of leveraging Datadog for log analytics.
 We’ll highlight the key features and benefits that have driven Datadog adoption, along with the critical drawbacks that lead organizations to choose additional log management and log analytics solutions.

-Datadog provides an easy-to-start and fully-featured application that allows customers to ingest all metrics, traces and logs across applications, infrastructure and third-party services.
+Datadog allows customers to ingest all metrics, traces and logs across applications, infrastructure and third-party services.
 The company also monitors systems in a single platform, which is why it is popular among fast-growing companies.

 Common use cases for Datadog include: